-The site is a rectangular shaped block covering an area of $933m^3$, with a front east boundary of 15.44m, northern and southern side boundaries of 60.92m and a rear west boundary of 15.18m, as referenced from the provided Survey Plan.
-The site is located on the western side of Ocean Street, within gentle (1-2°) west dipping topography.
+The site includes No.140 and No.142 and is a broadly rectangular shaped block covering an area of $1890m^3$, with total front east and rear west boundaries of 31.03m and northern and southern side boundaries of 60.90m, as referenced from the provided Survey Plan.
+The site is located on the western side of Ocean Street, within gentle $(1-2^\circ)$ west dipping topography.